juhasev/sample-ninja-help/member-app-edit-banner-dialog.md

 - **Enable action button** Adds action button to the banner.
 Remember to select the action button target.
 - **Action button takes users to** the page a panelist lands after clicking the action button.

+### Cloning banners
+You may clone existing banners by clicking on the clone button at the end of each row.

+> Please note that you will have to reupload images when you do so.